zakirhossen23/DataX/readme.md

 ### To run Website:
 1. Go to DataX folder
 2. if you haven't installed nodejs.
 Then you have to first install node js.
 Link of download  https://nodejs.org/en/download/
-3. Then run 'npm install' in that wavedata folder.
+3. Then run 'npm install' in that DataX folder.
 4. Then run 'npm run build'.
 5. Next you have to 'npm run dev' to run locally.
 Then, you can test the website at http://localhost:3000/